Strong Secrecy for Cooperative Broadcast Channels: Proofs

+Taking the random codebook generation into account, we also set \eqref{EQ:achiev_induced_PMF} from the top of this page, where $\mu\in\mathcal{P}(\mathfrak{C}_n)$ is described in \eqref{EQ:codebook_probability}.
+The PMF $P$ induces a probability measure $\mathbb{P}\triangleq\mathbb{P}_P$, with respect to which the subsequent analysis is preformed.
+Specifically, all the mutli-letter information measures in the sequel are taken with respect to $P$ from \eqref{EQ:achiev_induced_PMF}, while single-letter information terms are always calculated with respect to $Q_{U_0,U_1,U_2,X,Y_1,Y_2}$.

-The error probability analysis is given in Appendix \ref{APPEN:error_analysis} and uses Lemma \ref{LEMMA:typicallity} to first show that the above encoding process results in $u_0$-, $u_1$- and $u_2$-sequences that are jointly typical.
-Then, by standard joint-typicality decoding arguments, reliability follows provided that
+\textbf{Expected Average Error Probability Analysis:} By virtue of Lemma \ref{LEMMA:typicallity} we first show that under the proper rate constraints, the above encoding process results in $u_0$-, $u_1$- and $u_2$-sequences that are jointly typical.
+Having that, the rest of the analysis goes through via classic joint typicality arguments.
+The details of the analysis are relegated to Appendix \ref{APPEN:error_analysis}, where it is shown that